Trade directory · Greensboro metro · North Carolina

 Licensing Requirements

-North Carolina requires a state plumbing license.
-Contractors must pass the state plumbing exam administered by the NC State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
-Requires 4 years experience or approved apprenticeship program completion.
+NC requires plumbing contractors to hold a state license through the NC State Board of Examiners of Plumbing, Heating and Fire Sprinkler Contractors.
+Must pass trade exam and business law exam, provide proof of 4 years experience or completion of approved apprenticeship program.
 License renewal required every 3 years with continuing education requirements.

 §2